Paul Tillman Smith: Career

-In 2001, Smith's “Crying for Love” recording won the year's Blues and Soul magazines award.
+In 2001, Smith's Crying for Love recording won that year's Blues and Soul magazine's award.

 In 2002, Smith founded the Big Belly Blues Band.
-The name of the band originated from a blues song written by Paul Smith and co-written by Faye Carol in Oakland, California.
+The name of the band originated from a blues song co-written by Paul Smith and Faye Carol in Oakland, California.

-In 2013, Smith released 'Bed Ballads' as band leader.
-The album brought together his best performances over a period of forty years.
-The vocalists and musicians on the album are Paul Tillman Smith, Phyllis Hyman, Lenny Williams, Pharoah Sanders, the Brecker Brothers, Jon Faddis, James Gadson, Mtume, Bobby Lyle, Wah Wah Watson, and David T. Walker.
+In 2013, Smith released Bed Ballads as band leader.
+The vocalists and musicians on the album were Paul Tillman Smith, Phyllis Hyman, Lenny Williams, Pharoah Sanders, the Brecker Brothers, Jon Faddis, James Gadson, Mtume, Bobby Lyle, Wah Wah Watson, and David T. Walker.
 The album was produced by Norman Connors.